octobercms/docs/backend-lists.md

 * **records-per-page** - how many records to display per page.
 Default: 20
 * **show-checkboxes** - displays checkboxes next to each record.
 * **toolbar** - reference to a Toolbar Widget configuration file, or an array with configuration (see below).
+* **default-sort** - sets a default sorting column and direction when user preference is not defined.

 ### Adding a toolbar